 At our request, the underwriters have reserved for sale at the initial public offering price up to % of the shares offered hereby for our officers, directors, employees and certain other persons.
 The number of shares available for sale to the general public will be reduced to the extent such persons purchase reserved shares.
 Any reserved shares not so purchased will be offered by the underwriters to the general public on the same basis as the other shares offered hereby.
 Directors and executive officers have expressed an intent to buy approximately shares in the offering.
 See "Underwriting-Directed Share Program."

 Listing

-We have applied to list our common stock with NASDAQ under the trading symbol for a discussion of factors that you should carefully consider before making an investment decision.
+We intend to apply to list our common stock with NASDAQ under the trading symbol "SCRIX".

 "SSBK."